artick788/DistributedSystems-Assignment1/README.md

 to see a Swagger documentation of the API.
 Every URI endpoint is explained and provided with an example.

 ## Setup
-There is a shell script that can be found in the root directory of the project.
+There is a shell script that can be found in the root directory of the project called setup.sh.
 This will install all necessary dependencies, create the necessary environments.
 The script can be executed using the following command
 ````bash
 sudo chmod u+x ./setup.sh